NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ![Contact Dan for assistance](SemanticTypes.png "Semantic Types")

-At the highest-level, there are 15 **Semantic Groups** that cover all of health-medicine and much of the life sciences, in mutually exclusive categories.
+At the highest level, there are 15 **Semantic Groups** that cover all of health-medicine and much of the life sciences, in mutually exclusive categories.
 Here: small sample dataset of only 7 days.

 ![Contact Dan for assistance](searches-by-semantic-group.png "Example week")

 ## Workflow

 Whole-project view.
-We do not have a deployable software package at this time; these are scripts.
+We do not have a deployable software package at this time; this repo contains scripts that can be run together or separately.

 9/13/2018: Incomplete or not-started elements have a dotted border.